brdavies/launch-server/README.md

-# launch-server – app deployment for node.js
+# launch-server – server-side deployment for node.js

 launch-server is an application deployment framework, essentially a lean set of [jake](https://github.com/mde/jake) tasks for deploying node apps.